DROMAKIZID/alx-low_level_programming/README.md

-thhis is my first repository on C programming
+This is my repostory on C languege